cybruGhost/cybruGhost/README.md

 - 📚 Undergraduate in Mathematics & Information Science
 - 🔐 Passionate about security engineering and ethical hacking
 - 💡 Specializing in scalable web/mobile systems and automation tools
-- 🎯 Committed to building intelligent, secure, and user-friendly technology
+- 🎯 also I look forward to build or advance other projects(what matters is that they work)

 ---